Yjason-K/IE_compatibility/README.md

 Vite + React + Yarn Berry (@vite/legacy-plugin)

-Even though it employs zero-install, the initial installation is required when fetching the project for the first time."
+Even though it employs zero-install, the initial installation is required when fetching the project for the first time.

 ---